Events

 Content Detail

-Walking Plays take place on select Saturdays and Sundays, June through October, 2025.
-Performances begin at the Thornhill Shelter on the West Side.
-Summer performances last approximately 90 minutes; fall performances last approximately two hours.
+Walking Plays take place on select Saturdays and Sundays, July through October, 2026.
+Performances begin at the Thornhill Shelter on the Arboretum’s West Side.
+Performances last approximately 90 minutes to two hours.

 Performance start times vary by season.
-Summer performances (June) begin at 6:00 p.m.; fall performances (September and October) begin at 4:00 p.m.
-See Performance Schedule for details.
+Summer performances (July and August) begin at 6:00 p.m.; fall performances (September and October) begin at 4:00 p.m.

 Your ticket purchase helps support the Arboretum’s vision of a greener, healthier, more beautiful world where people and trees thrive together.